-Lat 5° 25' 20S Long 154° 40' 22E Located near Buka Town and Chinatown on the southern end of Buka Island.
+Lat 5° 25' 20S Long 154° 40' 22E Buka Airfield is located near Buka Town and Chinatown on the southern end of Buka Island.
 To the south is Buka Passage.

 World War II Pacific Theatre History

 Prior to the war, Australian troops built gun pits

 around the strip in December 1941.
 On January 2, 1942 with the Japanese approaching, they prepared